-Pulau Lembeh and the Lembeh Strait are a macro photographers’ heaven.
-Enjoy exploring the marine life around the wrecks, taking close-ups of striped frog fish and mimetic octopus among other interesting critters, while the Bangka islands are best to meet whales, dolphins, tunas and jacks.
-If you want to get out of the water for a while, head to Sangir and the Talaud islands where, besides diving and snorkeling, you can satisfy your appetite for trekking and culture by embarking on interesting excursions to Portuguese forts, volcanoes, spice crops, waterfalls and caves.
+If you came to Indonesia to unleash your creative spirit, Pulau Lembeh and the Lembeh Strait are a macro photographers’ heaven.
+Enjoy exploring the marine life around the wrecks, taking close-ups of striped frogfish and mimetic octopus, among other interesting critters, while the Bangka islands are best to meet whales, dolphins, tunas and jacks.
+If you want to get out of the water for a while, head to Sangir and the Talaud islands where, besides diving and snorkelling, you can satisfy your appetite for trekking and culture by embarking on interesting excursions to Portuguese forts, volcanoes, spice crops, waterfalls and caves.

 Contrasts of South Sulawesi And Bali

 Think terrain, temples and tribes!
 Fascinating traditions, magnificent scenery: a journey of a lifetime.

 Discover Java's incredible scenery and culture, then head to Sulawesi to discover some of the best marine life in the world.

 Discover the astounding wildlife, nature and culture of the amazing island of Sulawesi on this 18 day holiday.

 An extraordinary chance to explore several fascinating cultures, some incredible scenery and diverse native wildlife.